microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 		}
 	)
 }
-New-MgIdentityGovernanceAccessReviewHistoryDefinition -BodyParameter $params
+New-MgBetaIdentityGovernanceAccessReviewHistoryDefinition -BodyParameter $params
 ```
-This example shows how to use the New-MgIdentityGovernanceAccessReviewHistoryDefinition Cmdlet.
+This example shows how to use the New-MgBetaIdentityGovernanceAccessReviewHistoryDefinition Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).